brillout/wildcard-api/docs/intro.template.md

 it allowed internet companies
 to expose their data
 to third parties in a safe and standardized way.
-Large companies,
+Large companies
+soon realize the potential:
+A RESTful API
+allowed them
-soon started providing a RESTful API, allowing them to become platforms with a flurishing ecosystem of thrid-party clients built on top of their public RESTful API.
+to become platforms with
+a flurishing ecosystem
+of thrid-party clients built on top of their RESTful API.
 REST became a de facto standard for public APIs.

-GraphQL is a wonderful step forward:
+GraphQL is a great step forward:
-It allows third parties to retrieve data that were previously difficult, or even not possible, to retrieve with a RESTful API.
+It allows third parties to retrieve data that were previously difficult (or even not possible) to retrieve with a RESTful API.
 GraphQL allows for a even more prospereous ecosystem of third-party applications.
+Large companies,
-Large companies, such as Facebook or GitHub, expose their data as a GraphQL API, reinforcing their position as a platform.
+such as Facebook or GitHub,
+now expose their data as a GraphQL API, reinforcing their position as a platform.

 If you want to enable an ecosystem of third-party applications built on top of your data,